 Maybe in the next case, the help text makes sense, but the software doesn't:

 |CAS Timecard function will be available July 31 for eligible employees (working 40 hours a week).
 Timecard allows employees to record hours worked.|

 Here's the last example in this category . . . or is it?

-If this is the last step, why do I need to select "Next"?
+If this was the last step, why did I need to select "Next"?